-- Market practices in terms of remuneration; - General conditions in the markets in which the results were generated; - Elements which may have impacted temporarily the business performance.
+- Market practices in terms of remuneration; - General conditions in the markets in which the results were generated; - Elements which may have temporarily impacted the business performance.

-In addition, the Risk and the Compliance Divisions carry out an independent assessment of businesses having a significant impact on the Group risk profile with respect to managing credit risks, market risks and operational risks and non-compliance risk.
-This assessment leads to an adjustment of the distribution of the variable remuneration pools between businesses/entities.
+In addition, the Risk and the Compliance Divisions carry out an independent assessment of businesses having a significant impact on the Group risk profile with respect to managing credit risks, market risks and operational risks and non-compliance risks.
+This assessment can lead to an adjustment of the distribution of the variable remuneration pools between businesses/entities.